DevExpress/testcafe/docs/articles/documentation/reference/test-api/selector/shadowroot.md

 Chain other `Selector` methods onto it to traverse the shadow tree.

-> Important!
-You can not target an element returned by `shadowRoot()` or use it in assertions.
+> You can not perform actions with a node returned by `shadowRoot()` or use it in assertions.
 >
 > Only use this element as an entry point for shadow DOM.